Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Questions.md

 media types
 paper output

-10. You have been asked to draft a preventative maintenance policy for the printers in a department.
+3. You have been asked to draft a preventative maintenance policy for the printers in a department.
 What are some of the key ideas you would want to make sure to include?
 Inkjet - printer software utility,
-Laser - use High Efficiency Particulate Air (HEPA)  vacuum cleaner, and maintenance kit Thermal - cotton swab for damped with isopropal alcohol Impact - replace ribbon or print head
+Laser - use High Efficiency Particulate Air (HEPA)  vacuum cleaner, and maintenance kit Thermal - cotton swab for damped with isopropyl alcohol Impact - replace ribbon or print head
 3D - consult manual

-11. What is an MFD and what distinguishes it from a standard printer or copier?
+4. What is an MFD and what distinguishes it from a standard printer or copier?
 Multi-Function Device - it can scan, copy, print, and fax all in one device

-12. What is the purpose of a print spooler? the software that manages the print queue and the print resources
+5. What is the purpose of a print spooler? the software that manages the print queue and the print resources

-13. A customer calls and says, "I can't connect to the network printer."
+6. A customer calls and says, "I can't connect to the network printer."
 What are 3 questions you could ask the customer to begin the troubleshooting process?
 1:What where you doing when you identified the problem?
 2:Can you print a test page?
 3:Have you made any software changes recently?